 Initially dismissing the idea as a piece of cake, he soon discovers looking after the little monsters is more hellish than any gun wielding drug gang.

 So that leads to the famous “Shuuuutttt upppp!!!” scene.
+One of the best Arnold noises ever!
 But Kimble eventually starts to get to grips with things and becomes a better teacher.

 Although he’s constantly left exasperated by the children and their weird questions, which he responds to in amusing fashion.